Homemade Creamy Mushroom Soup with baby bella’s has a rich flavor and is so easy to make, you will never buy mushroom soup from the can again!

 Fast forward several years and I still love the heavy cream version of mushroom soup, but my waistline does not.
 So I have adapted the recipe to have more broth and less cream.
 Hence creamy instead of cream.
-However the cream (and butter) are still there, giving this soup the full flavor without the full fat.
-I promise, once you have this soup, its the only mushroom soup you will ever want again!
+However, the cream (and butter) are still there, giving this soup the full flavor without the full fat.
+I promise, once you have this soup, it’s the only mushroom soup you will ever want again!

 What makes this Creamy Mushroom Soup with Baby Bella’s so Special?

 There are lots of creamy mushroom soup recipes, so what makes this creamy mushrooms soup with baby bella’s so special?
 It’s the slow cook of the mushrooms that bring out their rich flavor.
 You can use any combination of mushrooms for this recipe.
-For me, I try to stick with what is in season, in budget and in stock at the store.
-Therefore, I went with a combination of button and baby bella mushrooms.
+For me, I try to stick with what is in season, in the budget, and in stock at the store.
+Therefore, I went with a combination of buttons and baby bella mushrooms.
 Feel free to work with whichever combination of mushrooms you prefer.
 They all taste great!